Ecovoyager Adventures - Authentic Adventures to Earth's Hidden Wonders

 Among the Eagle Hunters — Deep Immersion in Kazakh Nomadic Life

-Spend a second full day with your Kazakh eagle hunter hosts in Sagsai.
-Continue learning about the ancient art of eagle training — how hunters capture young female eagles (preferred for their size and aggression), bond with them over years of partnership, and eventually release them back to the wild.
-Participate in daily herding activities, help prepare traditional meals, and gain deeper insight into a way of life that has survived Soviet suppression, political upheaval, and the pressures of modernization.
-This is a rare and intimate window into one of the world's last living eagle hunting cultures.
-Overnight with the host family.
+A second full day with your Kazakh eagle hunter hosts.
+Learn how hunters capture young female eagles — prized for their size and aggression — bond with them over years, and eventually release them back to the wild.
+Participate in daily herding, help prepare traditional meals, and gain rare insight into a culture that survived Soviet suppression and the pressures of modernization intact.
 Meals: B, L, D.

 Your Accommodation